-Table 5.4.1: Minimum Area and Dimension Controls for New Lots Development Type Minimum Lot Size Minimum Effective Lot Width Minimum Effective Lot Width Corner Allotment Minimum Depth Comment On Street Parking (per dwelling) Traditional detached dwelling 400 m 2 15m 18m 25m Must be nominated as Traditional detached dwelling lots on plan of development.
+Minimum Development Type Minimum Lot Size Minimum Effective Lot Width Effective Lot Width Corner Allotment Minimum Depth Comment On Street Parking (pe dwelling) Traditional detached dwelling 400 m 15m 18m 25m Must be nominated as Traditional detached dwelling lots on plan of development.
 1 Plex Dwellings 450m2 18m 20m wide (including truncation) 20m Must be nominated as Plex Housing on plan of development.
 Must demonstrate that allowable building envelope represents a minimum 125 m2 per dwelling.
-May be resubdivided in accordance with Part 5.40 0.25 Zero-Lot Dwelling 240m2 8m with rear lane vehicular access; or 10m with front access 10m with rear lane vehicular access; or 12m with front access 24m Must be nominated as Zero Lots on plan of development/DA for subdivision.
+May be resubdivided naccordance with Clause 3.3.6.
+0.25 Zero-Lot Dwelling 240m2 8m with rear lane vehicular access; or 10m with front access 10m with rear lane vehicular access; or 12m with front access 24m Must be nominated as Zero Lots on plan of development/DA for subdivision.
 Must demonstrate that allowable building envelope represents a minimum 125 m2 per dwelling.
-1 Terrace Dwelling 150m2 5m with rear lane vehicular access; or 7.5m with front access 8m with rear lane vehicular access; or 9m with front access 24m Must be nominated as Terrace Lots in plan of development/DA for subdivision.
-Must demonstrate that allowable building envelope represents a minimum 125 m2 per dwelling.
-1 Mews Dwellings 500m 2 18m 20m wide (including truncation) 20m (exclusive of truncation) Must be nominated as Mews Housing lots on plan of development/DA for subdivision.
+1 Terrace Dwelling 150m2 5m with rear lane vehicular access; or 7.5m with front access 8m with rear lane vehicular access; or 9m with front access 24m Must be nominated as Terrace Lots in plan of development/ DA for subdivision.
+Must demonstrate that allowable building envelope represents a minimum 125 m per dwelling .
+1 Mews Dwellings 500m 18m 20m wide (including truncation) 20m (exclusive of truncation) Must be nominated as Mews Housing lots on plan of development/DA for subdivision.
 May be resubdivided in accordance with Part 5.10 or Part 5.9 Clause 3.3.7 0.25 Shop Top Dwellings 175m2 7m 9m 20m Must be nominated as Shop Top Housing Lots in plan of development/DA for subdivision.
 Lots must have vehicular access from rear, be on a street containing commercial uses and be located close to or within a neighbourhood or town centre precinct.
 Nil SOHO Dwelling 250m2 10m 12.5m 20m Generally associated with or close to neighbourhood or town centres.
 Lots must be provided with vehicular access from rear lane.
 Nil Neighbourhood Centre 900m2 30m 30m May be resubdivided in accordance with Part 5.10.
-Nil Town Centre Not applicable Not applicable Not applicable Not applicable Will be subject to a plan of development/ DA for subdivision creating development lots with development controls.
+Nil Fown Centre Not applicable Not applicable Not applicable Not applicable Will be subject to a plan of development/ DA for subdivision creating development lots with development controls.
 Nil Development lots (multi-dwelling housing) 1,000m2 25m 25m Applicable to townhouses, apartments and retirement communities Nil